 Veterinarians are careful to counsel owners that though diet and hydration may aggravate urinary disease in cats that are predisposed to developing crystals, they are not usually considered the sole cause.

 “I think, in general, pet owners underestimate the significance of stress in their pet cats — especially indoor-only cats in multi-cat environments,” says Weeth.
+We offer our breakdown of the best indoor cat foods that you may like to consider.

 Urinary Disease in Seniors